Faizal-Khan/demo/README.md

-# demo
+# Demo Readme
-This is a demo repo
+This is a demo repo and this is the readme file.

+This is the second line for the readme.